ashishpawar517/class-diagram-generator-java/README.md

 - Clone the repository or download the zip.
 - Run Main class file for running the app.
 It will create new sample file [just like this](src/main/java/com/ap/cdgen/markdown/sample2.md) in markdown directory
 - You can change `packagePath` if you want to point out to some other class hierarchy.
 - To view that markdown you can use [VSCode Markdown preview extension](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) or github gist or any markdown renderer.
-You can see the [output](.github/screenshot.png) here.
+You should be able to see out [output](.github/screenshot.png) something like this.

 ## Status